 The Children in Care Council (CiCC) is a group of children and young people with experience of being in care.
 They help improve how children are cared for in Oxfordshire.
 There are Chairs, Deputies and Ambassadors who drive forward the agenda.

-Take action: meet the Children in Care Council.
+About the Children in Care Council

 The CiCC, which sits in the Virtual School, helps make sure Oxfordshire County Council lives up to the promises it made to look after children and young people in care, as best as they can.
 This is called ‘Corporate Parenting’, and there is a Corporate Parenting Panel which works with the Children in Care Council to make sure adults hear what children and young people are saying and do something about it.